 This is a corollary to the above point.
-When people are a bit more tense than usual, for instance walking past a very attractive girl, a group of people staring, etc, they tend to freeze their shoulders, giving away how they are feeling inside through their body language.
-Always remember to keep your shoulders fluid, always let them follow the natural backwards-forwards swinging of the arms.
+When people are a bit more tense than usual, for instance while they are walking past a very attractive girl, a group of people staring, etc, they tend to freeze their shoulders, giving away how they are feeling inside through their body language.
+Always remember to keep your shoulders fluid, always let them follow the natural backwards-forwards swinging of your arms.

 If you ever feel like you are tensing up, make a conscious effort to keep your shoulders fluid, as well as your lips slightly apart, and this will do wonders in terms of your displayed body language.

 Keeping your arm in a 90° position while holding your glass signals a certain stiffness in the way you feel.
 Keeping the glass down is an indication of relaxed emotions and open body language instead.

 The first few times you may realise all of a sudden that you are holding your glass with your arm at 90°, and you will just proceed to bring the glass down and assume a more relaxed body language.
 Eventually you will do this automatically.

 On one side, low-status behaviour is when people (losers) resort to manipulations and disrespectful cheating, in order to take personal advantage at the expense of other people who were diligently following the written or unwritten rules of the case.
 People resorting to that kind of behaviour think they are “cleverer” than the rest of us, but they are just sore losers who try to give themselves some sense of worth by proving how “clever”/“important” they are compared to the rest of us.
 Examples of this include:

 ● Driving in a lane which is not jammed, parallel to the lane someone really ought to be using, but in which cars are stationary.
 Then, much further down the road, forcing their way back into the lane they ought to have stayed in the first place (that “genius” was clearly “cleverer” than the 20, 30 or 40 cars who stayed in the queue in a civil way).